 - Incorporate strength and conditioning work into your training

-- Cross train – swimming, cycling and Pilates are great examples
+- Cross train – swimming, cycling and clinical-pilates

 - Have your running style analysed and take professional advice

 - Have a biomechanics assessment if you think that there may be issues with your foot position